The Future of Vaping

 The FDA had regulated e-cigarettes as “tobacco products,” removing almost all of the manufacturers (that had appeared to crop up overnight) in the process, and now he only had some pleasingly cigarette-like products to try and switch to, all peddled by one Big Tobacco company or another.
 He dragged himself down to the convenience store, taking deep, longing drags on what could be his very last cigarette, and prepared to make his purchase.

 He sucked desperately on the cigarette-like cylinder, but no matter how long he kept puffing, he always felt a leftover “itch” that he just couldn’t scratch.
-He thought back to before the regulations kicked in – most vapers he saw would have giant, boxy devices or something that looked like a cigar crossed with a marker pen, and e-liquids that tasted like fruits and desserts instead of tobacco and nothing else – would those things have scratched his itch?
+He thought back to before the regulations kicked in – most vapers he saw would have giant, boxy devices or something that looked like a cigar crossed with a marker pen, and vape juice that tasted like fruits and desserts instead of tobacco and nothing else – would those things have scratched his itch?
 Was there a reason the vapers tried to fight so hard to save them?

 He kept puffing, but nothing changed.
 Maybe this vaping thing was hopeless from the start.
 Tossing the crummy facsimile in the trash, he resolved to head back to the store and pick up the thing he really needed: more cigarettes.

 Are we really headed to such a dystopian, bleak future for vaping, thanks to regulation?
 Are the unanimously-grim predictions for the future of the industry going to come to pass, or is there a way to change things?
 Can we save vaping?